rixiobarrios/mern-auth-tutorial/README.md

 const jwt = require('jsonwebtoken');

-// Create a secret to be used to encrypt/decrypt the token const secret = process.env.JWT_SECRET || 'some string value only your app knows';
+// Create a secret to be used to encrypt/decrypt the token
+// This can be any string value you want -- even gibberish. const secret = process.env.JWT_SECRET || 'some string value only your app knows';